teobidzishvili/tip-calculator/README.md

 ### What I learned

 How DOM and Javascript works together.
-Where is the line between, as while learning it wasn't, until I work with both of them at the same time
+Where is the line between, as while learning it wasn't clear, until I work with both of them at the same time